PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 | de-DE | 31.12.2022 |
 | ja-JP | 2022/12/31 |

-The Japanese formatting is hands-down the winner because it’s the only format that automatically sorts chronologically.
+The Japanese formatting is hands-down the winner.
+It’s the only format that automatically sorts chronologically.

 ### Understanding the Three Types of Translations